 We all thought the Third World War would be fought between Russia and the West, in mighty tank battles on the plains of Eastern Europe; or else between China and the U.S.A. in the Western Pacific, with carrier groups and submarines chasing each other around the sea and marines storming up the beaches of tropical islands.

-No: This is World War Three, the First World vs. the Third World.
+No: This is World War Three, the First World v. the Third World.
 To date, the First World is losing.
 Losing?
 It's barely even fighting.

-05 — Familiarity breeds conflict.
+05 — The e-migration segment.
 Our core issue here at VDARE.com is immigration.
 A related topic, obviously, is e-migration.
 We don't write about that much because it's not a big issue for the U.S.A.
 Elsewhere in the Western world, though, it's a big issue, and getting bigger.

 One aspect of the emigration issue arises from all that multicultural mayhem and dispossession in European countries.
 There is now significant white flight not just from regions within those countries that have been colonized by the Third World invaders, but from the countries themselves.